SPBU-study/statistics-2024-fall/README.md

 ### Results

-- This repo with instruction to reproduce baseline & our improvements
+- This repo with instruction to reproduce baseline & our improvements of it
-- Baseline is deprecated because it used only 50 first days (since original notebook is 5 years old) and with all data (almost 500 days) old assumptions are not enough
 - Table with metrics for US country (`Ours = No` means that numbers are from original notebook and was calculated on first 50 days only)

 | Model        | Ours | R2   | MSE  |